#1 in Sleep Product Research

-While all Tempur-Pedic models perform well overall for relieving pain, the high density models (Rhapsody, Allura, Grand) may provide somewhat better pain relief than Cloud, Contour and Simplicity, owner experience data suggests.
+While all Tempur-Pedic models perform well overall for relieving pain, the high density models (Rhapsody, Allura, Grand) may provide slightly better pain relief than the other models.

 Other mattresses, such as the Sleep Number Bed, may equal Tempur-Pedic's potential to reduce pain, but none likely exceed it.

-It should be noted, of course, that Tempur-Pedic beds do not relieve pain for everyone, and for about 6% of owners (usually women more than men) the beds cause pain, usually back and or shoulder pain.
+It should be noted, of course, that Tempur-Pedic beds do not relieve pain for everyone, and for about 6% of owners the beds cause pain, usually back and or shoulder pain.